-I have decided to answer a question that I get asked so so many times.
+So many times I get asked the question.
 When you have so many antique clocks, which one do you like best?
-It is a very difficult question to answer, as I love antique clocks, I have loved them all my life.
-There is no one set clock that I would say, this is the one for me.
-I would say though there is one clockmaker I truly respect amongst all others.
+It is a very difficult question to answer, as I love antique clocks.
+I have loved them all my life.
+There is no one set clock that I can opt for.
+One clock maker I truly respect amongst all others though.

-You might well expect me to go for a special London clockmaker, so many names run off the tongue.
-We have Thomas Tompion, the father of English clockmaking, Fromanteel, a very special early clockmaker.
-Edward East another early and well respected clockmaker, Geroge Graham, Daniel Quare, John Ellicott, a very special maker, Eardley Norton, John Knibb, wow the list is so long and I could include many many more.
-These are truly amazing clockmakers yes.
-You will notice though they are all London clockmakers.
-It was far far easier to get on, produce wonderful clocks in London, than pretty much anywhere else in the 17th/18th centuries.
+You might well expect me to go for a special London clockmaker, as so many names run off the tongue.
+We have Thomas Tompion, the father of English clockmaking.
+Fromanteel, a very special early clockmaker.
+Edward East another early and well respected clockmaker.
+George Graham, Daniel Quare, John Ellicott, a very special maker.
+Eardley Norton, John Knibb, wow the list is so long and I could include many many more.
+These are truly amazing clockmakers.
+You will notice though they are all London gentlemen.
+It was far easier to get on, produce wonderful clocks in London, than pretty much anywhere else in the 17th/18th centuries.

-After long thought I have decided the workmanship and talents of the Ogden family of clockmakers, and in particular Thomas Ogden .
-To produce such amazing workmanship away from the centre of clockmaking and knowledge that was London, makes him my no 1 choice.
-He certainly has the X factor for me, http://www.pendulumofmayfair.co.uk/product/antique-grandfather-clock-by-thomas-ogden-halifax-C.1740 .
+After long thought I have decided the workmanship and talents of the Ogden family of clockmakers, and in particular Thomas Ogden Clock .
+Ogden produced amazing workmanship away from the centre of clock making and knowledge that was London.
+This makes him my no 1 choice, as a result he certainly has the X factor for me.

-Thomas Ogden was from a family of quakers.
-He was born in C1693.
-He initially worked in Ripponden, probably continuing his fathers business, and then moved to Halifax, where he had a shop on the High Street and Upper Swift Place in Soyland.
-He died with no children in 1769 aged 77
+Thomas Ogden was from a family of Quakers.
+He was born in C 1693.
+He initially worked in Ripponden, probably continuing his fathers business.
+Ogden then moved to Halifax, where he had a shop on the High Street and Upper Swift Place in Soyland.
+He died with no children in 1769 aged 77.

 Thomas Ogden’s work is of the highest quality.
-He is one of the very few clockmakers, that put a half round brass beed, as seen the pictures above, around his dial.
-No spandrels to the dial is a typical quaker thing to do.
-I have been lucky to own a few of his antique clocks and every one, like the one above is exacting in every detail.
-The internal workmanship is not matched in my opinion, especially considering he is not from the establishment of clockmakers, that was London in the 17th and 18th centuries.
+He is one of the very few clock makers, that put a half round brass beed, as seen the pictures above, around his dial.
+No spandrels to the dial is a typical Quaker thing to do.
+I have been lucky to own a few of his antique clocks.
+Every one, like the one above, is exacting in every detail.
+The internal workmanship is not matched in my opinion, especially considering he is not from the establishment of clock makers, that was London in the 17th and 18th centuries.

-He produced some wonderful globe moons or ‘Halifax moons’ ,as they were later called and various world time dials, he is in my opinion the finest of all provincial clockmakers and in some ways one of the finest of all clockmakers.
-Many fine clocks can be viewed on our website http://www.pendulumofmayfair.co.uk.
+He produced some wonderful globe moons or ‘Halifax moons’ ,as they were later called and various world time dials.
+He is in my opinion the finest of all provincial clock makers and in some ways one of the finest of all clock makers.
+Pendulum of Mayfair has one such amazing example on its website.